Canford Park

 Volunteers also asisted in the changes made to the sunken rose garden, to make it more wildlife-friendly, while insisting that at least two of the existing rosebeds were left undisturbed.

-The intention is to set up a working party to work alongside the Council to develop the sunken garden area, removing weeds and cutting back overgrown areas so that the remaining plants can thrive.
-However, as with so many things, this relies on having the people to carry out the work...
-If you were interested in joining us on an occasional basis, please drop us a line or give us a ring!
+The Society has recently set up a working party to work alongside the Council to develop the sunken garden area, removing weeds and cutting back overgrown areas so that the remaining plants can thrive.
+The first session took part on Friday, October 25th, when a dozen or so tackled three of the beds...
+The plan is to have another session on December 6th from 10 until 12 (weather permitting!) to tackle the remaining beds, then return to the fray in the spring.
+If you are interested in joining us on an occasional basis, please drop us a line or give us a ring!